 Are you looking for ways to maintain your weight after losing weight?
 It’s challenging enough to lose weight.
 Only approximately 20% of dieters who start their journey reduce weight and maintain it often.
 Unfortunately, many people lose weight to gain it back.
 Don’t let this discourage you.
 You will find many scientifically established methods for maintaining weight loss, ranging from exercise to stress management.

-Irrespective of whether you gain weight or lose them, let’s understand how to lose weight.
+Whether you gain or lose weight, let’s understand how to maintain weight.

 After you reach your ideal weight, plan for a transitional phase to boost your chances of weight maintenance after a diet.
 Change your lifestyle during this time and track the results on the scale.
 Weight gain is likely to occur if you make drastic adjustments.